[Feature photo above by Elliot Brown via flickr (CC BY 2.0).]

 Would You Like to Host the Carnival?

 We need more volunteers.
-Classroom teachers, homeschoolers, unschoolers, or anyone who likes to play around with math (even if the only person you “teach” is yourself) — if you would like to take a turn hosting the carnival, please speak up!
+Classroom teachers, homeschoolers, college professors, unschoolers, or anyone who likes to play around with math (even if the only person you “teach” is yourself) — if you would like to take a turn hosting the carnival, please speak up!

 The following instructions are specifically for the Math Teachers at Play blog carnival, since that’s the carnival I know best, but the principles should apply to any blog carnival you might want to host.